uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/awa2.md

 Within the NPC project, the attribute labeling of the AwA2 dataset is:

 - **Class-Wise:** All instances within the same class share identical attribute labels.
-- **Multi-Hot:** Each attribute may be assigned multiple values, e.g., an object may be labeled with more than one color.
+- **Multi-Hot:** Each attribute labeling may be assigned multiple values, e.g., an object may be labeled with more than one color.

 ## Initial Directory Structure